Bachelor’s Degree in Education

-Potential Course Topics and Research Interests in Education Bachelor's Programs
+Potential Course Topics and Research Interests in Bachelor's of Education Programs

-In addition to an undergraduate degree, a teacher's are required to possess a Bachelor's degree in education in order to obtain a teaching certificate or licensure for the state that they wish to teach in.
+In addition to an undergraduate degree, a teacher is required to possess a Bachelor's degree in education in order to obtain a teaching certificate or licensure for the state that they wish to teach in.
 While professional studies undertaken during the program do vary from institution to institution, most programs will teach student-teachers the following elements:

 - Critical analysis of a positive learning environment; impacts of said environments on learning